max124125/max124125/README.md

 - Helped to assemble medical robotic equipment for university labs
 - Helped to build contacts database for future use.

-**Infinite Nanotechnology** | Intern
-May 2024 - May 2025 | 265 Frobisher Drive, Waterloo, ON N2V 2G4
-Startup Company focused on solving the issue of creting recyclable and biodegradable packaging for consumer products (Chip bags, granola bars, shampoo sachels, etc.)
-During my time at the company I focused on a variety of things including, but not limited to (vague due to NDA):
-- Designing, sourcing, and assembling subsystems for a large scale production machine.
-- Modifying and maintenance of testing equipment.
-- Running & assisting in lab reasearch experiments.
-- Creation of R&D testing rigs

 # Design work
   Several of my personal favourite hobby projects along with high school and University projects can be found in the repositories page.
   The final reports/videos and more can be found under each project.